Information-Based Trading: Trading when the spreads cross

 One observes that for relatively low spreads, e.g.~$\phi = 1.02$, the bulk of the trades occur relatively early on in the trading session, whereas as the spread is increased to higher levels such as $\phi = 1.10$ the trades tend to take place later in the session.
 This is because it takes more time on average in the case of large spreads for the prices to diverge sufficiently for the spreads to cross.

 In Figure 2 below we plot a heat map showing the average profits taken by Trader $A$ under Scenario 3 as a function of the information rate and the spread factor.
 We look both at average per-trade profits and average per-session profits.
 In the latter case, we allow for the fact that a trade may or may not actually occur in a given trading session.
 We consider 100,000 trading sessions in each case, using the same outcomes of chance.
 The average profit is plotted as a function of the spread ($x$-axis) and the information rate ($y$-axis).

 We note that the per-trade profits is an increasing function of the spread factor.
 On the other hand, the per-session profit is for each value of the information flow rate a concave function of the spread factor, over the range of parameters considered.
 This allows us to conclude that from the perspective of the better informed trader there is an optimal market spread at which to be trading for any given level of the information flow rate, if the objective is to optimize the per-session profitability.

 These conclusions are of course based on a relatively simple trading model, but nevertheless give a useful qualitative picture of the interplay of information and market convention in the determination of trading profits.
+Our philosophy is not to present the most elaborate trading models possible, with bells and whistles, but rather the simplest versions of the models that illustrate the underlying mathematical principles that guarantee the success of the more well-informed trader.